 He is currently Professor in the Department of Engineering Systems and the Environment at the University of Virginia.
 He has served as Cox Visiting Professor at Stanford University 2006-2007 and 2015-2016 and Program Director for Hydrologic Sciences at the National Science Foundation (2017-2018).

-Venkat is a fellow of the American Society of Civil Engineers (ASCE) and he has over 100 peer-reviewed articles and 400 presentations and thesis supervisor for 25 graduate students.
+Venkat is a fellow of the American Society of Civil Engineers (ASCE), Geological Society of America (GSA) and he has over 120 peer-reviewed articles and 400 presentations and thesis supervisor for 25 graduate students.
 He is currently is serving as editor for Vadose Zone Journal and the founding editor-in-chief of Remote Sensing in Earth System Science (Springer Journals).
 He has served on the National Academies Panel for the Decadal Survey of Earth Observations from Space (NASA) and as chair of the planning committee for Groundwater Recharge and Flow: Approaches and Challenges for Monitoring and Modeling Using Remotely Sensed Data (NGA).

 He currently is serving on the Water Science and Technology Board of the National Academies of Science Engineering and Medicine.